 Division of Administration

-The Division of Administration is overseen by Vice President for Administration James R. Van Voorst, who is responsible for: all business functions, budget, physical facilities, construction, police and emergency response/recovery, human resources/payroll, training, conference and events support, auxiliary services, compliance and risk management, parking services, information technology , internal audit, affirmative action and campus legal counsel functions.
+The Division of Administration is overseen by Vice President for Administration James R. Van Voorst, who is responsible for: all business functions, budget, physical facilities, construction, police and emergency response/recovery, door access, environmental health and safety, human resources/payroll, training, compliance and risk management, parking services, information technology, student accounts, internal audit, internal control and campus legal counsel functions.
 He also leads the creation and development of University administrative policies and procedures.

 Van Voorst has defined the division's prime responsibility as providing the infrastructure necessary for the University to achieve its mission in teaching, learning, research and public service.
 Division staff is dedicated to providing high-quality services and attractive, safe, functional facilities and systems for all that come to the campus.
 The results of our efforts can be recognized by the appearance and condition of campus grounds and buildings, and timely, accurate delivery of operational, financial and technical services.
 The division delivers seamless support to students, faculty, employees and campus visitors to make their time on campus as effective and productive as possible.